 - Give each volunteer an item with the company logo to promote a sense of connection to the organization.

-- Take pictures of volunteers in action throughout the year, then feature them in a slideshow at a volunteer event.
+- Take pictures of volunteers in action throughout the year, then feature them in a slideshow at an event.

 - Provide opportunities for residents and their families to write notes of appreciation to volunteers.